 1. PARTICIPANTS AND ELIGIBILITY

 Open to all individuals, male and female, over the age of 18 at the time of registration.
-Juniors (under 18) may fish under a parents immediate supervision.
+Juniors (under 18) may fish under a parent’s immediate supervision.
 Any angler who has competed in a B.A.S.S.
-Elite Series event (excluding the Bassmaster Classic), FLW Tour event as a boater (excluding the FLW Cup), or Bass Pro Tour event during the 12 months prior to any Empire Team Trail event is not eligible to compete.
+Elite Series event (excluding the Bassmaster Classic) or MLF Bass Pro Tour event during the 12 months prior to any Empire Team Trail event is not eligible to compete.
 Open Tournaments may have competitor limits per lake.
 In the event the limit is reached, competitors who have already registered as a Bassmaster Team, and completed registration and payment of B.A.S.S. fees will be given priority to fish.
 All participants must sign the release of liability at registration to be eligible to compete in any Empire Team Trail event.

 2. ENTRY FEES

-Entry fees are $150.00 per team, per tournament.
+Entry fees are $150 per team, per tournament.
 This rate includes a $5.00 Lunker entry.
 Some events may have increased/decreased entry fees, which will be made public as soon as available.
-All participants must pre-register online, and submit payment via Venmo or PayPal.
-Registration will close at midnight EST the Thursday before each event.
-Refunds must be requested 15 days prior to event, afterwards refunds are not provided.
+Participants are highly encouraged to pre-register online, and submit payment via PayPal.
+Registration will close at 5:00 pm EST the Monday before each event.
+Refunds must be requested 15 days prior to events, afterwards refunds are not provided.

 3. PRIZE PAYOUT

-Prize money will be awarded following the weigh-in at each tournament, and will be issued electronically to the account the entry was paid with.
+Prize money will be awarded by cash or check at the conclusion of the weigh-in.
 This will consist of the following:

 Team of the Year - $5 per entry

-Any remaining entry fees will be divided and paid equally at ≥$150.
-For the example of 30 boats, 6th and 7th place would receive $163 each.
-Non-standard events outside of the points tournaments may have other payouts.
 Winners are responsible for any and all taxes on any money or prizes won.
-90% of all $150 entry fees will go directly to the prize payout.
+90% of all $150 entry fees will go directly to prize payouts (points and championship).
 The remaining 10% will support trail operating costs, including but not limited to equipment/resources, permits, insurance and Weigh-Master costs.
+Any additional funds collected will be used for Empire Team Trail Championship payouts and/or other costs to support the trail at the Tournament Committee’s discretion.

 4. OFF LIMITS